CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 1. Gains are canonical

    - :math:`k_{P} = \frac{\mathrm{motor\_output}}{\mathrm{error}}`
+      - The amount of output to apply per unit of error in the system.

    - :math:`k_{I} = \frac{\mathrm{motor\_output}}{\mathrm{error} \cdot \mathrm{sec}}`
+      - The amount of output to apply per unit of error for every second of that error.

    - :math:`k_{D} = \frac{\mathrm{motor\_output}}{\frac{\mathrm{error}}{\mathrm{sec}}}=\frac{\mathrm{motor\_output} \cdot \mathrm{sec}}{\mathrm{error}}`
+      - The amount of output to apply per change in error over time.

    - :math:`k_{S} = \mathrm{motor\_output}`
+      - A static amount of output to apply typically used to overcome friction.

    - :math:`k_{G} = \frac{\mathrm{motor\_output}}{\cos(\mathrm{angle})}` if mechanism is arm; :math:`k_{G} = \mathrm{motor\_output}` if mechanism is an elevator
+      - The amount of output to apply to counteract the force of gravity.

    - :math:`k_{V} = \frac{\mathrm{motor\_output}}{\mathrm{vel}}`
+      - The amount of output to apply per target velocity.
+In Voltage modes this is a feed forward to counteract the back-emf of the motor, in Current modes this is a feed forward to counteract the force of drag on the system.

    - :math:`k_{A} = \frac{\mathrm{motor\_output}}{\mathrm{acc}}`
+      - The amount of output to apply per target acceleration.
+This is used to account for the inertia of a system.

 2. Motor output is dependent on control type